-- 1. Minimum Undergraduate GPA of 2.75 - Score in the top 50% on the Graduate Record Exam (GRE), Miller's Analogies Test (MAT), or General Management Aptitude Test (GMAT).
-GMAT is required for the Master of Science in Management, and is preferred for Master of Science in Health Care Administration.
+- 1. Minimum Undergraduate GPA of 2.7 - 2.
+Score in the top 50% on the Graduate Record Exam (GRE), Miller's Analogies Test (MAT), or General Management Aptitude Test (GMAT).
+GMAT is required for the Master of Science in Management.